GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     ```bash
     head -n 60 test.log
     ```
-Now check the [hifiasm log interpretation](https://hifiasm.readthedocs.io/en/latest/interpreting-output.html#hifiasm-log-interpretation) section of the documentation to give that some context.
+Now check the [Hifiasm log interpretation](https://hifiasm.readthedocs.io/en/latest/interpreting-output.html#hifiasm-log-interpretation) section of the documentation to give that some context.

-??? question "What does the histogram represent, and how many peaks do you expect ?"
+??? question "What does the histogram represent, and how many peaks do you expect?"

-    The histogram represents the kmer count in the hifi reads.
-For humans we expect to see a large peak somewhere around our expected sequencing coverage: this represents homozygous kmers.
-The smaller peak represents heterozygous kmers.
+    The histogram represents the *k*-mer count in the HiFi reads.
+For humans we expect to see a large peak somewhere around our expected sequencing coverage: this represents homozygous *k*-mers.
+The smaller peak represents heterozygous *k*-mers.

 Now `ls` the directory to see what outputs are present.
 What do you see?
-No fasta files, but there are a lot of files that  end in `gfa`.
+No FASTA files, but there are a lot of files that  end in `gfa`.
 If you haven't seen these before, then we get to introduce you to another file format!

 ### Introduction To GFA Files
 GFA stands for [Graphical Fragment Alignment](http://gfa-spec.github.io/GFA-spec/GFA1.html) and Hifiasm outputs assemblies in GFA files.
-GFAs aren't like bed or sam files which have one entry per line (or fasta/q that have 2/4 lines per entry).
+GFAs aren't like bed or sam files which have one entry per line (or FASTA/Q that have 2/4 lines per entry).
 But this is bioinformatics, so you can rest assured that it is just a text file with a new file extension.
 It's easiest to just look at an example of a GFA file from the spec:

 ```bash
 H    VN:Z:1.0